Povstalec/StargateJourney/computercraft/events.md

 </details>

 ## Stargate interface
-You will receive these events whenever an interface is connected to the Stargate and the computer.
+The computer will receive these events whenever an interface is connected to a Stargate and the computer.

 <h3 class="h-function">
     <code>stargate_chevron_engaged</code>